-A big part of utilizing this tool is ensuring that your company is not missing out on potential profit or, even worse, losing profit because they’re not tracking the market well enough.
+A big part of utilizing this tool is ensuring that your company is not missing out on potential profit.
+Or, even worse, they are losing profit because they’re not tracking the market well enough.
 High competition can mean a tiny profit margin for the product, even if it is top-selling.
-Through accurate and complete competition analysis, you can find the position of your products within the competitive marketplace and correctly price to sell while still swinging a good profit.
+Through accurate and complete competition analysis, you can find the position of your products within the competitive marketplace.
+Also, you’ll be able to correctly price to sell while still swinging a good profit.

 Opportunity for growth

 Price management can also allow you to find space in your sector or industry to grow and increase market share.
 Understanding your spot in the market helps your decisions become goal-oriented.
-Instead of just maximize profit, maybe consider with the help of monitoring prices, you might be able to slightly lower prices on one item to increase overall market share, maximizing your whole profit rather than just one item alone.
+Instead of just maximizing profit, maybe consider with the help of monitoring prices.
+You might be able to slightly lower prices on one item to increase overall market share, maximizing your whole profit rather than just one item alone.